You do not need any formal qualifications to apply to become a mediator.

 Listening is an essential skill for a mediator, some people are naturally good listeners, and for others this can be learned.
 An ability to remain impartial and not to judge people is also necessary.
 It is very tempting to take sides in a situation especially if you think someone is in the wrong, but mediators need to remain neutral at all times, and also keep any information they hear confidential.
 A friendly personality is an advantage as is an ability to work as part of a team, as mediators need to be able to communicate well with their co-mediator, clients, and the office team.

-The initial training course is 5 days spread over 4 weeks.
-During the course there is also a requirement for some weekly written work.
+The initial training course is 5.5 days over 4 consecutive weeks.
+During the course there is a requirement for some written work after each session.
+There are also some additional days of practice and an Induction.
 After this, mediators usually spend 2-3 hours a week on cases.
 Support meetings lasting 1.5 hours are held six times a year.

 Mediators always work in pairs with support from the office.
-In most cases, mediators visit clients in their own homes to find out what problems they are experiencing.
+There are various ways that mediators can meet with clients, via phone call, video link, in our offices or in their own homes, to find out what problems they are experiencing.
 All visits are within the Hastings and Rother boundaries.
 Access to a car is ideal, although it is possible to volunteer without one.